 about us

 bannerWe started collecting meteorites in the summer of 1998.
 Within a few years, we came to notice an event that kept recurring: a large meteorite would be discovered, purchased, and then be completely cut up and distributed.
-It seemed to be the natural and accepted order of things, and, at first, we didn’t question it.
+It seemed to be the natural and accepted order of things, and we didn’t question it, at first.

 Some of those meteorites were relatively ugly lumps.
-Some of them were spectacularly beautiful meteorites.
-Many of them – even the pretty ones – were cut up and, to our knowledge, no photos of them were ever taken.
-No one knows what the 36 kilogram main mass of Tafrawet looked like, but from the residual endcut that we managed to acquire, we know that it was a spectacularly fresh, fusion-crusted iron with a sculptural shape.
+But some of them were spectacular, beautiful meteorites.
+Many of them – even the pretty ones – were cut up and, in many cases, no photos of them were even taken.
+No one seems to know what the 36 kilogram main mass of Tafrawet looked like, but from the surviving endcut that we managed to acquire, we know that it was a spectacularly fresh, fusion-crusted iron with a sculptural shape.

 index